 The HALO Sleep Sack is the original “wearable blanket” and is one of the best sleep sack options on the market.
-Made of fleece material this sleep sack has a wide neck and sleeves with a tank top upper portion to be worn over your baby’s usual sleep clothing.
-This will prevent your baby from getting too warm and gives their arms free range of motion.
-The wide bottom gives the baby full range of motion in their hips and the inverted zipper allows for easy diaper changes throughout the night.
-Each front is embroidered with the reminder “back is best” to help instill proper sleeping position habits.
+This sleep sack has a wide neck with a tank top upper portion to be worn over your baby’s usual sleep clothing.
+This will prevent your baby from getting too warm and gives their arms a free range of motion.
+The wide bottom also gives the baby a full range of motion in their hips.

 Halo has several different options available depending on your baby’s age: